 You can find the MOVEment Spaces track presentations here

-By Marie Oleinik, ISCA
+By Emma Venneker, ISCA

 Silvija Mitevska is the President of TAKT (Together Advancing Common Trust), Skopje’s leading NGO for sport development and gender equality in North Macedonia.
 She is a paragliding pilot, a passionate advocate for women's empowerment through sport, a part of the Global Sports Mentoring Programme and the chairperson of the Working Group on gender equality in North Macedonia.
 In addition to being a columnist for a national newspaper, she is an award-winning author and has published two fiction books.
 Silvija will

 There is still time to save €50 on your MOVE Congress fee as we have extended our Early Bird offer until Monday 15 July 2019.
 For only €250 you can experience one of the world’s largest conferences for the grassroots sport and physical activity sector.
 25 speakers are now confirmed to present at the MOVE Congress in Budapest on 16-18 October, and they will join us from as far and wide as Australia, Canada, Hong Kong and the United States.
 Secure your

 European Commissioner for Education, Culture, Youth and Sport Tibor Navracsics is the latest confirmed speaker for this year’s MOVE Congress.
 Commissioner Navracsics will speak at the opening of the Congress on Wednesday 16 October in the Pátria Hall of the Budapest Congress Centre.
 Congress participants can expect to hear how the Commissioner sees the way ahead for the grassroots sport and physical activity sector in Europe after the next College of Commissioners is appointed towards the end of the year.
 As a